getbraincloud/bootcamp-unity/README.md

 # bootcamp-unity (Lesson-3)

-This repository contains the Unity project for Lesson 03 that is used for the Unity BootCamp learning series.
+This repository contains the Unity project for Lesson 03 that is used for the Unity BootCamp.

-The Unity BootCamp learning series can be found at the link below:
+The Unity BootCamp can be found at the link below:

 https://bootcamp.braincloudservers.com/?mto-course=braincloud-bootcamp-unity